sveawebpay/php-integration/README.md

 An example of an recurring card order, both the setup transaction and a recurring payment, can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/cardorder_recur/" target="_blank">examples/cardorder_recur</a> folder.

+## 2. WebPay entrypoint method reference

+### 2.1 WebPay::createOrder()
+Use createOrder() to create an order and pay via invoice, payment plan, card, or direct bank payment methods.

+See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.CreateOrderBuilder.html" target="_blank">CreateOrderBuilder</a> class for methods used to build the order object and select the payment method type to use.

-### 1.2 WebPay::deliverOrder()
+### 2.2 WebPay::deliverOrder()
 The WebPay::deliverOrder request should generally be sent to Svea once the ordered items have been sent out, or otherwise delivered, to the customer.

 For invoice and payment plan orders, the deliver order request triggers the customer invoice being sent out to the customer by Svea.

 For card orders, the deliver order request confirms the card transaction, which in turn causes the card transaction to be batch processed by Svea.
 An auto-confirm account setting is also available, ask your Svea integration manager about this.

 See <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/develop/apidoc/classes/Svea.DeliverOrderBuilder.html" target="_blank">DeliverOrderBuilder</a> class for methods used to build the order object and select the order type to deliver.

-#### 1.2.1 Order delivery -- deliver a sample invoice order
+#### 2.2.1 Order delivery -- deliver a sample invoice order
 The following is a minimal example of how to deliver an invoice order:

 For orders specifying orderrows, WebPay::deliverOrder is used in a similar way to WebPay::createOrder, and makes use of the same order item information.
 Add the order rows that you want delivered along with the Svea order id before sending the request.
 The specified rows will automatically be matched to the rows sent when creating the order.

 We recommend storing the order row data to ensure that matching orderrows can be faithfully recreated in the deliverOrder request.

 If an item that was present in the createOrder request is left out from the deliverOrder request, the order is assumed to be partially fulfilled.
 Any left out items will not be invoiced by Svea.

 You cannot partially deliver payment plan orders.
 When using deliverOrder on a payment plan order, all orderrows that aren’t cancelled will be delivered.

 ```php
 <?php